Haywood County License Hearing Guide

 After Criminal Case Concludes

-• Fees: Reinstatement fees vary and are subject to change.
+• Fees: Reinstatement fees vary.
 Contact the Tennessee Department of Safety and Homeland Security for the current fee schedule.

 Special Programs

-• Ignition Interlock Device Program: Tennessee has an ignition interlock device (IID) program for DUI offenders.
-This program requires drivers to install a device in their vehicle that prevents the engine from starting if the driver's breath alcohol content exceeds a certain level.
+• Ignition Interlock Device Program: Tennessee has an IID program that allows individuals convicted of DUI to regain limited driving privileges by installing a device that prevents the vehicle from starting if alcohol is detected on the driver's breath.